juliana-cunha/juliana-cunha.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the [Mathematics Doctoral Program](https://www.ua.pt/en/curso/210) at the University of Aveiro, supervised by Prof. [Alexandre Madeira](https://sweet.ua.pt/madeira/) and [Luís S. Barbosa](https://www.di.uminho.pt/~lsb/).
+I am a PhD student in the [Mathematics Doctoral Program](https://www.ua.pt/en/curso/210) at the University of Aveiro, supervised by [Alexandre Madeira](https://sweet.ua.pt/madeira/) and [Luís S. Barbosa](https://www.di.uminho.pt/~lsb/).
 Previously, I completed an MSc in Mathematics and Applications at the University of Aveiro and a BSc in Mathematics at FCUP, University of Porto.

-My complete curriculum vitae is available [here](https://juliana-cunha.github.io/files/CV.pdf).

-**Research Interests:** Paraconsistent Logic, Transition Systems, Formal Methods, Twist Structures, and Bilattices.
+**Research Interests:** Paraconsistent Logic · Formal Methods · Twist Structures · Bilattices.

 Feel free to reach out via [juliana.cunha@ua.pt](mailto:juliana.cunha@ua.pt).
+My **CV** is available [here](https://juliana-cunha.github.io/files/CV.pdf).

 Projects and Grants